Changissnz/nu_merchant_principal/README.md

 due to the double-sided nature of progress and infliction; what is to be done to the other in the name of the universal cannot be done to the self, out of sanity.
-This is a rationale based on the reference of selflessness, contrary to the opposite of the self with directed interests that would inevitably be called "blind" or "perverse" by opposition.
+This is a rationale based on the reference of selflessness, contrary to the opposite, the self with directed interests that would inevitably be called "blind" or "perverse" by opposition.
 Opposition, in general, does not have to be constrained to accuracy of perception, and this opens up possibilities for them to arbitrarily label any